-My wife suggested one night that I take time to call an old friend who I hadn’t seen for many years.
+My wife suggested one night that I call an old friend I hadn’t seen for many years.
 She had heard this friend had fallen on hard times and would benefit from seeing me.
-Life is busy and while I wanted to follow this advice I was concerned about my schedule.
+Life is busy, and while I wanted to follow this advice, I was concerned about my schedule.

-His response in hearing it was me calling, was “What is wrong, are you okay?
+His response in hearing it was me calling was, “What is wrong?
+Are you okay?
 Why are you calling me?”
-My guess is that this friend had learned over the years people only called when there was bad news to be shared.
+I guess this friend had learned over the years that people only called when there was bad news to be shared.

-No news, nothing really to share, just thought it would be fun to get together I responded.
+No news, nothing really to share, just thought it would be fun to get together, I responded.
 Who is going?
-Well, I had thought just you and I. He thought for a few seconds then said, “I would really enjoy that, thank you.”
+Well, I had thought just you and me.
+He thought for a few seconds, then said, “I would really enjoy that, thank you.”

-When the day came we were to get together; my mind was racing and I got a little nervous about our meeting.
-It wasn’t necessarily because either of us would be uncomfortable together; it was just so much time had passed.
-As I walked up to the door, it opened and there he stood.
-His hair was combed neatly and he was wearing what I swear was an outfit from high school.
+When the day came we were to get together, my mind was racing, and I got a little nervous about our meeting.
+It wasn’t necessarily because we would be uncomfortable together; just so much time had passed.
+As I walked up to the door, it opened, and there he stood.
+His hair was combed neatly, and he was wearing what I swear was an outfit from high school.
 It was well-preserved and ironed perfectly.

 The smile on his face was that of an angel.
 He had told those he lived with, “I am going to dinner and a game with my friend.”
 They were impressed and couldn’t wait to hear about our adventure on our return.

-We went to dinner; it wasn’t elegant but the atmosphere allowed for great conversation.
+We went to dinner; it wasn’t elegant, but the atmosphere allowed great conversation.
 My friend was acting as though he was with the President of the United States.
-Life hadn’t been real good for this friend; I had to read the menu for him as his eyesight was failing.
-He, being a little older than me, suggested life had a way of turning around; he remembered how he used to read for me- this was before I could read.
+Life hadn’t been good for this friend; I had to read the menu for him as his eyesight was failing.
+Being a little older than me, he suggested life had a way of turning around; he remembered how he used to read for me- this was before I could read.

-As the night went on, we were so engaged in conversation we missed our game.
-We didn’t talk about anything out of the ordinary, mostly small talk; catching up on each others lives.
+As the night went on, we were so engaged in the conversation that we missed our game.
+We didn’t talk about anything out of the ordinary, mostly small talk, catching up on each other’s lives.

-While I was driving home, I reflected on how fast life moves and that the two of us had shared some very tender moments together in life.
+While driving home, I reflected on how fast life moves and that the two of us had shared some very tender moments together.
 I felt bad we didn’t have more nights like this together.
-I wondered how different life might have been for him if he had more time together.
+I wondered how different his life might have been if he had more time together.

 “Tell me about your evening?” was my greeting from my wife as I walked in the door.
-We had a lot of fun and it was good for both of us to share memories.
-It was nicer than I had anticipated and I wonder now why I was so nervous.
+We had a lot of fun, and it was good for us to share memories.
+It was nicer than I had anticipated, and I wonder now why I was so nervous.

-It wasn’t two weeks later I received a letter from this friend with a certificate in it to a local restaurant.
+It wasn’t two weeks later that I received a letter from this friend with a certificate from a local restaurant.
 It was to the restaurant where this friend and I had dined.
 Attached was a note that read: I paid for our meal in advance, not sure I would be there.
-I have paid for two dinners.
-Please take a loved one, someone who needs you as much as I did that night.
+I paid for two dinners.
+Please take a loved one who needs you as much as I did that night.
 You will never know how much our evening together meant.
 Love your friend.

 I would suggest I knew before reading this note that I felt how much friendships mean to each of us.
 Yet, no words can explain the feeling I had, knowing how important giving our time to loved ones really means and that they deserve it.

-I responded to my wife’s original request with, “Do I have the time.”
+I responded to my wife’s original request: “Do I have the time.”
 The question now is, “Who needs me?”
 Nothing is more important than our loved ones.
-Give of your time freely, they have earned it; some things can’t be put off for “another time.”
+Give your time freely.
+They have earned it; some things can’t be put off for “another time.”

 While this is only a story, please remember how much your time will mean to someone in need.
 Far more people than you can ever imagine.
-Take the time, I did; it is worth it!
+Take the time.
+I did; it was worth it!